 Each season has its own brilliance.
 Autumn’s brilliance is its oranges, reds, browns, crispness in the air, and crispness on the ground as the leaves crunch beneath our feet.
 It’s the sound of sports, and the taste and smell of something comforting and warm.

-Autumn’s activities offer a unique sensory experience for all of us and our older loved ones too.
+Autumn’s activities offer a unique sensory experience for all of us and our seniors too.
 Enjoy some activities together!

 - Write or make up some phrases about Fall.
 One way to write phrases is to start off listing words that you think describe Fall, like leaves, scarecrows, orange, chilly.
 Next, add another word to each of those words, like crunchy leaves, happy scarecrows, orange pumpkins, and chilly beans.
 Next, add yourself/someone/or something to each of the pair of words or add some action.
 So it might sound like this: Children stomp on crunchy leaves; happy scarecrows don’t scare crows; orange pumpkins hate pumpkin pie; the frosty air makes chilly beans.
 You can be as serious or silly as you want when making up phrases, however, the silly ones are the most fun to make up.
 Use real fall-type things to touch and look at to help you write a few.